iterative/dvc.org/content/docs/command-reference/import-url.md

 	python src/prepare.py data/data.xml
 ```

-## Example: Importing onto remote storage {#straight-to-remote}
+## Example: `--to-remote` usage {#straight-to-remote}

 Normally, `dvc import-url` downloads the target data (to the <abbr>cache</abbr>)
 in order to link and track it locally.
-But what if there's not enough disk space
+But what if there's not enough disk
-for the download?
+space?

-You can use the `--to-remote` option to store a copy of the target on a
+The `--to-remote` option lets you store a copy of the target data on a
-[DVC remote](/doc/command-reference/remote) directly, while also tracked via an
+[DVC remote](/doc/command-reference/remote), while creating an import `.dvc`
-import `.dvc` file in the project.
+file locally so it can be [pulled](/doc/command-reference/plots) later.
+This is
+a way to "bootstrap" an import in your local machine, to be downloaded on the
+right environment later.

-Let's setup a simple remote and create an import `.dvc` file without downloading
+Let's setup a simple remote and add a `data.xml` file from the web this way:
-the target data:

 ```
 $ mkdir /tmp/dvc-storage